Last Update: 5/7/17

 8. What Is Left After a Quiet Title Action?
 A quiet title action will not erase legal claims to the real estate that are shown to be legitimate under the law.
 For example, if there is a Federal Tax Lien on the property, that may survive the quiet title action.
 Similarly, as discussed in our last post, a bank’s mortgage lien may survive a quiet title action.

-If you have a particular tract of land that you are interested in investigating, you may be able to start your quest right now, from your keyboard.
+If you have a particular parcel of land that you are interested in investigating, you may be able to start your quest right now, from your keyboard.
 Go here and follow the instructions of the Florida Department of Environmental Protection (DEP), Division of State Lands, Board of Trustees Land Document System.